rule

 Text 2

-A purified soul should see how of those embodied who self-centered keep the sensual for true, all endeavors are doomed to fail [see also B.G.
+A purified soul should see how of the ones embodied who self-centered take the sensual for true, all endeavors are doomed to fail [see also B.G.
 13: 32].
+(Vedabase)

 Text 3

-What the meditator sees in the realm of sleep or in his fantasy is futile as much as it is varied in its nature; the same way is the intelligence in the by the modal qualities separated self quite useless [B.G.
-2: 41 & B.G.
-9.15].
+What the meditator sees in the realm of sleep or in his fantasy is as futile as it is variagated.
+So too is one not really using one's intelligence when one is guided by the self that is separated by the modal qualities [B.G.
+2: 41 & 9: 15].
+(Vedabase)

 Text 4

-Dedicated to Me one should perform the work to be done for the detachment [nivritti] and give up on the activities in attachment [pravritti], as perfectly engaged in the search for the spiritual truth one shouldn't take heed of the injunctions of working for results [see 7.15: 47].
+Devoted to Me one should perform the work that needs to be done for the detachment [nivritti] and forsake the activities in attachment [pravritti].
+One shouldn't take heed of the injunctions for working for results when one is perfectly engaged in the search for spiritual truth [see 7.15: 47].
+(Vedabase)

 Text 5

-The one devoted must always observe the major rules [the vidhi] and the minor ones at times [the niyama], and be of service to the peaceful guru who, knowing My form, is not different from Me [see also: 7.14: 41-42].
+The one devoted must always observe the basic rules [the commandments, the vidhi] and respect the co-ordinate ones at a suitable time [the niyama].
+Also he must be of service to the peaceful guru who, knowing My form, does not differ from Me [see also 7.14: 41-42].
+(Vedabase)

 Text 6

-With humility, not considering oneself the doer, be industrious, non-possessive, fixed in friendship, do not haste, take interest being inquisitive and be free from spite and idle talk.
+With humility, not considering oneself the doer, be industrious, non-possessive, fixed in friendship, not hasty, interested in being inquisitive and free from spite and idle talk.
+(Vedabase)

 Text 7